Abjayon-Consultancy-Pvt-Ltd/ng-starter-kit/README.md

 ## Contributing Guide

 Its a project by the community and for the community.
-To start contributing please go to out contributing page
+To start contributing please go to out [contributing guidelines](./CONTRIBUTING.md)